engee-nl/b-code-testing/README.md

 ## Updated Database Schema
 ![Database Schema](database-schema.png)

-The database schema was updated with two new tables: user_rewards and events.
-The user_rewards table enables efficient retrieval of users' reward history with a single query, eliminating the need for a left join.
-The events table records key actions, such as quest completions and reward claims, allowing the state to be reconstructed from historical events.
+The database schema was updated with two new tables: **user_rewards** and **events**.
+The **user_rewards** table enables efficient retrieval of users' reward history with a single query, eliminating the need for a left join.
+The **events** table records key actions, such as quest completions and reward claims, allowing the state to be reconstructed from historical events.

 ### Back-end : User Authentication Service